Civil Wedding Ceremonies

-A civil ceremony is a non-religious legal marriage ceremony performed by a government official or functionary.
+Civil wedding ceremonies are non-religious legal marriage ceremonies performed by a government official or functionary.
 In the UK, this person is normally called a registrar.
-A civil ceremony cannot include hymns, religious readings or prayers, and the marriage must take place at a registered or licensed venue to be legally valid.
-Many private premises are licensed to hold civil ceremonies.
-As well as each party to the marriage signing the register, signatures of two witnesses are also required.
+A civil ceremony cannot include hymns, religious readings or prayers, and the marriage must take place at a registered or licensed wedding venue to be legally valid.
+As well as the bride and groom, two witnesses must sign the register.

 To make sure everything goes ahead on time and without any hitches, you and your wedding guests should arrive at the civil ceremony at least 15 minutes before the time of your civil ceremony.
 Registrars are very busy and will normally be attending several weddings in one day, particularly at busy times.
 Remember to allow for traffic delays, parking and any pre-wedding photographs.
 Your civil ceremony may not be able to proceed if there are any delays.

-Saying ‘I Do’ in front of your family and friends can be a nerve-racking event, but the Registrars will be on hand to help you every step of the way.
-They will guide you through everything you need to do or say, so there is no need to worry about forgetting your lines or doing things in the wrong order during the civil ceremony.
+Saying ‘I Do’ in front of your family and friends can be nerve-wracking, but the Registrars will be on hand to help you every step of the way.
+They will guide you through everything you need to do or say.
+That means there’s no need to worry about forgetting your lines or doing things in the wrong order during the civil ceremony.

 After you have made your marriage contract, you and your witnesses will sign the marriage register.
-Once this has been done, the Registrars will sign the register and will present you with your marriage certificate.
-Additional copies of your certificate can be provided, but may have to be posted out, depending on how many you may require.
+Following this, the Registrars will sign the register and will present you with your marriage certificate.
+You can request additional copies of your marriage certificate by post.

 Our thanks go to the Oxfordshire Registrars for providing this information.